oncodash/ontoweaver/docs/sections/intro_SKG.rst

     Ontology files can contain a taxonomy (and thus "types", in blue), and an SKG (and thus "data", in red).

-To do so, an ontology file is taking a very generic approach: every thing there is modelled as a "triple": a (subject) is linke by a [predicate] to an (object).
+To do so, an ontology file is taking a very generic approach: everything there is modelled as a "triple": a (subject) is linked by a [predicate] to an (object).
 This means that *everything in an ontology* is represented by:
 ``(subject)--[predicate]->(object)``.
 Nodes are subjects or objects, edges are predicates.
 But "node having a type" is also represented as a triple: